Tabassum-Afrin45/B12A6-Green-Earth/README.md

 Ans: Destructuring means taking values from array or object in a simple way.It directly extract properties and store them in variables.

 #### 5) Explain template literals in ES6.
 How are they different from string concatenation?
 Ans: Template literals imply using variables inside string with "${}".
-In string concatenation we use "+" to join strings ,template literals make it easier and cleaner.
+In string concatenation we use "+" to join strings,template literals make it easier and cleaner.